 Metal is a material (usually solid) comprising one or more metallic elements (e.g., iron, aluminium, copper, chromium, titanium, gold, nickel), and often also nonmetallic elements (e.g., carbon, nitrogen, oxygen) in relatively small amounts.
-The unique feature of metals as far as their structure is concerned is the presence of charge carriers, specifically electrons.
-This feature is given by the nature of metallic bond.
-The electrical and thermal conductivities of metals originate from the fact that their outer electrons are delocalized.
+The unique feature of metals, as far as their structure is concerned, is the presence of charge carriers, specifically electrons.
+This feature is given by the nature of the metallic bond.
+The electrical and thermal conductivities of metals originate from their outer electrons being delocalized.

 - Welding.
-In welding, one of most common joining processes, two or more metal parts are joined to form a single piece by using high heat to melt the parts together and allowing them to cool causing fusion.
+In welding, one of the most common joining processes, two or more metal parts are joined to form a single piece by using high heat to melt the parts together and allow them to cool, causing fusion.

 - Brazing.
-Brazing is a metal-joining process in which a filler metal is melted and drawn into a capillary formed by the assembly of two or more work pieces.
+Brazing is a metal-joining process in which a filler metal is melted and drawn into a capillary formed by assembling two or more work pieces.
 The filler metal has a lower melting point than the adjoining metal.
-Brazing differs from welding in that it does not involve melting the work pieces and from soldering in using higher temperatures for a similar process, while also requiring much more closely fitted parts than when soldering.
+Brazing differs from welding in that it does not involve melting the work pieces and soldering in higher temperatures for a similar process while also requiring much more closely fitted parts than when soldering.

 - Soldering.
-A technique for joining metals using a filler metal alloy that has a melting temperature less than about 425°C (800°F).
-Because of this lower temperature and different alloys used as fillers, the metallurgical reaction between filler and work piece is minimal, resulting in a weaker joint.
+A technique for joining metals using a filler metal alloy with a melting temperature of less than 425°C (800°F).
+Because of this lower temperature and different alloys used as fillers, the metallurgical reaction between filler and workpiece is minimal, resulting in a weaker joint.
 In electronics assembly, the eutectic alloy with 63% tin and 37% lead (or 60/40, which is almost identical in melting point) has been the alloy of choice.